kostmo/circleci-failure-tracker/README.md

 Deployment
 -------------

-* Use an integrated Elastic Beanstalk database, rather than a separate RDS database.
+* Uses a Postgres Amazon RDS database.
+* Uses Amazon Elastic Beanstalk with Docker for hosting the webapp

 Optimizations